Father of the Bride (1950 film): Plot

 Stanley misses out on Kay and Buckley's engagement party, marooned in the kitchen playing bartender.
-In its wake he realizes that any hope for a small wedding has been swept aside, and there will be no escaping paying for an extravagant affair "with all the trimmings."
-As costs for the June event spiral out of control, Stanley calculates that he can afford to accommodate no more than one hundred-and-fifty guests.
-The task of paring down the list proves too difficult for everyone involved, however, and he reluctantly consents to an extra one-hundred.
+In its wake, he realizes that any hope for a small wedding has been swept aside, and there will be no escaping paying for an extravagant affair "with all the trimmings".
+As costs for the June event spiral out of control, Stanley calculates that he can afford to accommodate no more than 150 guests.
+The task of paring down the list proves too difficult for everyone involved, however, and he reluctantly consents to an extra 100.
 Growing rattled, he suggests to Kay that she and Buckley elope.
-Kay is at first shocked by the suggestion, but has a change of heart that she shares with her mother.
+Kay is initially shocked by the suggestion, but has a change of heart that she shares with her mother.
 Ellie, who has long mourned never having had the wedding planned for Kay, strongly disapproves.
 Quick on his feet, Stanley plays it off as if it had been Kay's idea.

-Wedding plans continue to snowball until the day that Buckley tells Kay he'd like them to go fishing together in Nova Scotia for their honeymoon.
-Kay is appalled, and calls off the wedding.
-The standoff is short, each betrothed apologizing to the other, and soon the two families begin wedding rehearsals.
+Wedding plans continue until Kay calls off the wedding, appalled that Buckley has decided to take her on a fishing trip in Nova Scotia for their honeymoon.
+However, Kay and Buckley soon reconcile, and the two families begin wedding rehearsals.

-On the big day chaos reigns at the Banks home during final preparations for the reception there.
+On the day of the wedding, chaos ensues at the Banks home during final preparations for the reception.
 The wedding ceremony brings both joy and sorrow to Stanley, as he concedes that his daughter is now a woman and no longer his child.
-During the reception Stanley tries to find Kay so he can kiss the bride but only manages to see her leaving in a spray of confetti.
-Afterwards, Ellie and Stanley survey the mess in their home and concur that the entire affair was a great success.
+During the reception, Stanley tries to find Kay so he can kiss the bride but only manages to see her leaving in a spray of confetti.
+Afterward, Ellie and Stanley survey the mess in their home and concur that the entire affair was a great success.
 Kay calls and tells her father she loves him and thanks her parents for everything they have done for her.